Channel-wise Knowledge Distillation for Dense Prediction: Introduction

-\item We show consistent improvements on a few benchmark datasets with various network structures, demonstrating that our method is general.
-Given its simplicity and effectiveness, we believe that our method can serve as a strong baseline KD method for semantic segmentation. \end{itemize}
+\item We show consistent improvements on four benchmark datasets with various network structures on semantic segmentation and object detection tasks, demonstrating that our method is general.
+Given its simplicity and effectiveness, we believe that our method can serve as a strong baseline KD method for dense prediction tasks. \end{itemize}

-\subsection{Related Work}
+\section{Related Work}